Tommy Hilfiger All-American II Cotton Towels and Washcloths from $2

 It's really simple to set up.
 Create an account or log in to get started.

 Today only, Macy's discounts a selection of Tommy Hilfiger All-American II cotton towels and washcloths with prices starting at $1.99, as listed below.
 Plus, all orders receive free shipping.
-That's tied with our mention from two weeks ago, at least $6 off list, and within a buck of the lowest price we've seen in each size.
 Shop Now

-Amazon offers Prime members the AmazonBasics Washcloth 12-Pack in Crimson for $4.88 with free shipping.
-That's tied with our mention from two weeks ago, $7 off, and the lowest price we've seen.
-Buy Now

-JCPenney offers a range of the Home Expressions Bathroom Towels in several colors and sizes (Bright White pictured) from 99 cents.
-Coupon code "BLAC43" drops the starting price to 69 cents.
-Opt for free same-day pickup where available to dodge the $8.95 shipping fee.
-That's up to $40 off list and the lowest price we could find.
+Amazon discounts a selection of AmazonBasics Quick-Dry Towels and Washcloths with prices starting from $6.39, as listed below.
+Plus, Prime members get free shipping.
+That's up to $13 off and the lowest price we could find.
 Shop Now

-JCPenney offers the Home Expressions Bath Towel 6-Piece Set in Solid or Stripe colors for $11.99.
-Coupon code "BLAC43" cuts that to $8.39 with individual prices listed below.
-Opt for $3.95 ship-to-store pickup to avoid the $8.95 shipping charge.
-(Free same-day pickup may also be available).
-That's $6 under our May mention, $40 off list, and the lowest price we could find.
+Cozyarray via eBay offers the 100% Egyptian Cotton Bath and Hand Towel 6-Piece Set in White for $15.99 with free shipping.
+That's around $9 under the lowest price we could find for a similar set.
 Buy Now

-Walmart offers the Mainstays Tie Dye Beach Towel for $6.94.
-Opt for in-store pickup to dodge the $5.99 shipping fee.
-That's $2 off and the lowest price we could find.
+StackSocial offers the Lagu Sand Repelling Beach Towel in several colors (Dark Blue pictured) for $24.99.
+Coupon code "DN10" cuts the price to $22.50.
+With $2.99 for shipping, that's the lowest price we could find by $2.
 Buy Now

+Today only, Home Depot offers the Stylewell Hygrocotton 6-Piece Towel Set in several colors (White pictured) for $16.99 with free shipping.
+That's $8 off and the best price we could find.
+Buy Now

 Macy's continues to offer the Tommy Hilfiger Men's Modern-Fit TH Flex Stretch Herringbone Sport Coat in several colors (Brown pictured) for $44.16.
 Opt for in-store pickup to avoid the $10.95 shipping charge.
 That's tied with last week's mention, $251 off list, and the lowest price we could find.
 Buy Now

+Macy's offers the Tommy Hilfiger Men's Long-Sleeve Twain Gingham Check Classic Fit Shirt in Collection Blue or Navy for $29.75.
+Opt for in-store pickup to avoid the $10.95 shipping charge.
+That's $30 off and the lowest price we could find.
+Buy Now

-Macy's offers the Tommy Hilfiger Denim Men's Zidane Regular-Fit Logo Polo in Bright White/Multi for $21.16 with free shipping.
-That's tied with last month's mention (which required pickup), $68 off list, and the lowest price we could find.
+Men's Wearhouse offers the Tommy Hilfiger Men's Big & Tall Slim Fit Suit in several colors (Blue pictured) for $104.99 with free shipping.
+That's at least $595 off list and the lowest price we could find.
 Buy Now

 Macy's offers the Tommy Hilfiger Men's Dusted Skinny Jeans in Black for $28.93.
 Opt for in-store pickup to avoid the $10.95 shipping fee.
 That's $51 off list and the lowest price we could find.
 Buy Now